 The "pilot on the ground."
 The profession of the Airline Dispatcher is as old as the airline industry itself.
 In the 1920s, airlines were created to carry airmail under contract with the U.S. government.
-Borrowing a term from the railroad industry, these early airlines hired dispatchers to plan and control the movement of equipment (airplanes).
+Borrowing a term from the railroad industry, these first airlines hired dispatchers to plan and control the movement of equipment (airplanes).
 The early airline dispatcher's primary duty was to ensure the safe and expeditious handling of airmail through the nationwide network or air routes.
 Within a few years, airlines gained access to government teletype lines providing updated weather information, and dispatchers compared this information with published schedules to determine the best routing for airmail.

 By the 1930's airlines equipped the aircraft with two-way radios.
 Now dispatchers could consult with pilots in flight, discussing weather conditions and possible alternate landing sites.
 In 1938, Congress passed the landmark Civil Aeronautics Act requiring U.S. airlines to employ dispatchers, who were required to obtain a federal license.
 To obtain a license, the airline dispatcher then, as now, must demonstrate detailed knowledge of aviation, weather, air routes, and air traffic procedures.
-Since then, international air carries have adopted many of the same requirements.
+Since then, international air carriers have adopted many of the same requirements.